 - EIDA Application/EIDA copy

 - Family book copy for UAE citizen

-- Valid residency visa or entry residence visa
+- Valid residence visa or entry residence visa

 - Those working in foreign consulates will need to provide a copy of their diplomatic passport, the card issued by the Ministry of Foreign Affairs, and a letter stating they work at the consulate

 Employers are required by law (and will face steep fines if they don’t comply) to provide health insurance for their employees.
 So, depending on your emirate, it could be up to you to find additional insurance for your dependents.

 Private healthcare in the UAE